geekinasuit/micro-kotlin-args/README.md

 Some basic features:
    - parsing `--foo value` style options
    - parsing `--myflag` style single flags
+   - mapping multiple values (e.g. enums) to flags
    - transformation lambdas for altering flag values and types
    - configuring default values for flags.
+   - optional (nullable) flags
    - configuring opts/flags to be configured from an env var by default
    - super-basic help text support (and `Opt` objects exposed to allow more robust help text)
    - Multiple options classes using a shared parser (with caveats - they must all be instantiated prior to using `help()` or `validate()`)
+   - `parser.validate()` to force early evaluation of the args (defaults to lazy evaluation)
+     - Also reports unknown/undeclared flags

 Some (current) limitations (compared to other flag parsers) include:
-   - No up-front init validation (lazily evaluating the flags)
    - No support for commands
-   - flag/option list arguments
+   - positional parameters
-   - No negative flags
+   - No negative flags (i.e. --no-foo to invert the value of foo)
    - No lists of paramters to options (`"-files a b c -someFlag"`)
    - No accumulative flags or options (`"-v -v -v"` turns into verbosity=3, for instance)
-   - No identifying unknown flags (implementable by calling code as `opts` is exposed.)

 Other caveats
    - Evaluation is semi-lazy, so using the same parser in different options code has some subtleties.
 (Can instantiate all options classes and then call validate())

 These may never be added or "fixed", as it may not be feasible to impelement them and keep under or near the ideal goal of 50 lines of code.
 Contributions (within these constraints) welcome.
 Especially contributions which shorten the code without sacrificing functionality.